2022 United States ballot measures

 The following is a list of ballot measures (also known as referendums, ballot questions, proposals, initiatives, propositions and proposals) which were on the ballot for the 2022 United States elections.
 Some were held prior to the federal elections on November 8.
 Many were initiated by state legislatures, while others were initiated by public petitions.
+In all, there were 141 ballot measures on ballots across most U.S. states and the District of Columbia at any point throughout the year.

-There were no state-wide ballot measures in 2022 for the states of Connecticut, Delaware, Hawaii, Indiana, Maine, Minnesota, Mississippi, New Jersey, North Carolina, Oklahoma, Pennsylvania, Virginia and Wisconsin.
+There were no statewide ballot measures in 2022 for the states of Connecticut, Delaware, Hawaii, Indiana, Maine, Minnesota, Mississippi, New Jersey, North Carolina, Oklahoma, Pennsylvania, Virginia, and Wisconsin.